abdukhaledi/Servo-Motor__Arduino/README.md

 # servoMotorCircuit-robotArm
 This is a five servo motors circuit controlled by potentiometers, each potentiometer controls one servo motor using Arduino UNO microcontroler.
-Servo motor is on inital angle 0, and it can rotate for 90 digrees maximum.
+Servo motor is on inital angle 0, and it can rotated for 90 digrees maximum.
 The simulation is done using Tinkercad online software.

 ## circuit link: